Inspired by the project Dear Data, Chloe Welch and Bart Francis encouraged students to collect and visualize data from their lives

 “It’s really supportive but at the same time giving me my space to learn, fail and experiment,” Welch said.

 On the other side of the partnership, Francis said he loves the new ideas and excitement student teachers bring to the classroom.
-Early in the semester, Welch shared an idea about visualizing data as art, inspired by the project Dear Data, and Francis made the connection to a lesson he had previously taught on routines.
-Together they researched other artists who incorporate data collection and routines into their work and designed a lesson plan.
+Early in the semester, Welch shared an idea about visualizing data as art, inspired by the project Dear Data

 For the assignment, students collected data for seven days on one aspect of their life, then documented that data in an artwork that included a legend to help viewers decipher their image.
 Successful topics students came up with included the following: